 What counts as AI in event management today

-As per a 2025 PCMA survey, 59% of event teams already use AI, with the majority of them using it for content creation.
+As per a 2025 Soundings survey, 59% of event professionals already use AI, with the majority of them using it for content creation.
 Most AI in event platforms today shows up in individual features and they are useful in many ways.

-The problem is that this stops at the feature layer.
+The problem is that this can't go beyond the feature layer.
 Most event platforms do not know what an attendee did at your last three events, or where they are in a buying conversation.
-When the model has no memory of the person, the output can't go beyond a superficial level.
+When the platform has no memory of the person, the output can't go beyond a superficial level.

 AI is only as powerful as the context you give it.
 And most event platforms have very little context to give.